Rita

 and American magazines, including New York Times, New York Magazine,

-Newsweek, Nouvel Observateur, Elle, Vogue, Zoom, Expresso, GEO, El
+Newsweek, the Guardian, the Atlantic, Nouvel Observateur, Elle, Vogue, Expresso,

 Years: Chelsea Hotel were shown in Havana (Wilfredo Lam Contemporary